tjburns08/Sconify/README.md

 ![Alt text](vignettes/sconify_proof_of_concept.png?raw=true "Title")

 This is an example of Sconify in use.
 Notice on the left there is an "untreated" and "IL7" t-SNE map, followed by a Sconify-enabled composite t-SNE map that shows the fold-change values.
-This is what you will be able to do using the Sconify package
+The Sconify package can visualize fold change, p-values for t and Mann-Whitney U tests, and pvalue-thresholded fold change.
+Note that t-SNE can be run directly within Sconify, and the output can be read in, as a csv, to Cytobank or CYT for further visualization (aside from the ggplot-based visualization that Sconify provides.

+## For those of you with little programming experience

+There is a lite version of Sconify under construction at www.sconify.org.
+It can currently handle small fcs files, and it will be updated soon.
+If you otherwise need help using this package, just let me know.
+I can be contacted at tyler.burns (at) drfz.de.
+Nonetheless, I think a visual tool like this is a great way to get some exposure to R programming (aside from enhancing your data analysis pipeline).